Blossoms,

 You may be wondering how I “trained” my husband to be like this.
 I don’t believe I can train him to do anything.
 He is a great majestic, untrainable wildebeest!
 He was however raised by a feminist mother, to which I say: CHEERS MATE!
 The only way I may have somehow influenced his behaviour is just by being lazy from the get go.
 Do less, and eventually someone will pick up the slack!

 In evidence of just what a Stereotypical Dad I am in this situation, I once had to manage morning school routine by myself because my husband was ill.
 When I got home, I realised, horrified, that I didn’t actually pack any lunch for the kids.
 I told my husband.
 “Don’t worry hon… I felt ok enough to get up and cook some pasta last night for the kids’ lunches.
-I’ve got Starry packing her and Beth’s lunches now, so she would have made up pasta lunches for them.”
+I’ve got Mermaid Daughter #1 packing her and Mermaid Daughter #2’s lunches now, so she would have made up pasta lunches for them.”
 And she, indeed, had.

 P H E W.